armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2.16.3.md

 ---

 title: v2.16.3 Armory Release (OSS Release 1.16.4)
-weight: -21620191108230433
 toc_hide: true
 ---

 # 11/08/19 Release Notes
-{:.no_toc}

 > Note: If you're experiencing production issues after upgrading Spinnaker, rollback to a [previous working version](http://docs.armory.io/admin-guides/troubleshooting/#i-upgraded-spinnaker-and-it-is-no-longer-responding-how-do-i-rollback) and please report issues to [http://go.armory.io/support](http://go.armory.io/support).

-* This is a placeholder for an unordered list that will be replaced with ToC.
-To exclude a header, add {:.no_toc} after it.
-{:toc}

 ## Known Issues